 NOTE: A side trip to Blizzard Beach is often added to the Epcot and Disney's Hollywood Studios routes - this will add at least 5 minutes to the trip.

 What is Pepper Market?

 Pepper Market is the Food Court and seats over 400 in an open-air market atmosphere.
 Serving breakfast, lunch and dinner, it features both standard fare (baked goods, pizza, pasta, burgers, chicken) and Mexican cuisine (tacos - tostadas).
 There is also a grill with omelets made to order.
+Visit different stations to get your food, and you'll receive a stamp on your menu card for each item (each guest gets his/her own card).
+At the end of the meal, your cashier will total all the items on your card.
 Pepper Market is open 6:30 a.m.- 11 p.m.
 There is also a cappuccino and espresso window with gourmet coffees and pastries that opens at 6 a.m.
 A margarita and beer kiosk also offers beverages.